 - Then, place beans, egg, panko bread crumbs, corn, bell pepper, green onion, jalapeno, cilantro, smoked paprika, cumin, garlic powder, salt, and black pepper in a bowl and mix to combine.

-- Heat oil (about 2 tablespoons to start, adding more, as necessary for the next batch) in a 12 inch cast iron skillet on medium heat and cook fritters about 3 minutes per side until golden brown and warmed through.
+- Heat oil (about 2 tablespoons to start, adding more, as necessary for the next batch) in a 12-inch cast-iron skillet over medium heat and cook fritters about 3 minutes per side or until golden brown and heated through.
 Enjoy!Note: Cook fritters in batches, about 4 at a time.

 Nutrition estimate (if provided) is based on 1 serving.